 Right in the heart of main campus, the Law Lawns are the perfect place to perch to people-watch the endless procession of students and staff up and down Eastern Avenue.
-Between the weekly markets and the FUNCH events hosted by the USU there’s always some entertainment to burn through the time between classes.
+Between the weekly markets and events hosted by the USU there’s always some entertainment to burn through the time between classes.

 Given its central location, you’ll find many clubs, societies and individuals doing their thing.
 On any given day you can expect bake sales to raise money for state championships, artists showcasing their works or passionate activists out to make change; right here is beating heart of the University.

 The pride of the Holme Building, you’d be forgiven for thinking you’d wandered off campus and found yourself at a Scandinavian-inspired inner west café.
 Courtyard is bright, airy and colourful making it a perfect contrasting retreat from dark lecture theatres, with a top lunch menu to boot.
 Try the pizza.